Bike Industry's Oversupply Crisis: How a Profit-First Model Can Be the Solution

 What is "Bike 4.0" in simple terms?

-"Bike 4.0" is a proposed new business model for the industry that shifts the primary goal from "growth and market share" to "profitability."
-It advocates for producing and supplying only what the market actually demands, thereby ending the cycle of overproduction and constant sales, which should lead to healthier profits for both brands and retailers.
+"Bike 4.0" is a new business model where the primary goal shifts from growth and market share to sustainable profitability.
+It means making smarter, data-driven decisions to produce only what the market truly wants, ending the destructive cycle of overproduction and discounting.
+This leads to healthier finances for everyone in the supply chain, from the brand to the local bike shop.
 Read more on our blog for industry insights.